damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 There are a few different ways to display links with markdown markup, but to keep some standards, let's try to use the following options only.

+### Inline Links

+We'd rather use inline links, such as `[Text to display](link)`.
+Use relative links whenever possible.

+### Identifiers

+When there's a long page with repeated links across this page, you can opt for using identifiers.

-Place the identifiers at the end of the file, arrange them in alphabetical order.
+Place the identifiers at the end of the paragraph, arranging them in alphabetical order.
-You can group them in different categories, if that's the case.
+You can also group them in different categories at the end of the file, if that's the case.
 Check [this post][ssgs-post-raw] for reference.
 It's important to organize the links in certain order to be easy and quick to find them for both the author and the reviewers.

 ```md
 [Text to display][identifier] will display a link.